Zambia: Biodiversity

-There are numerous ecosystems in Zambia, such as forest, thicket, woodland and grassland vegetation types.

 In 2015, Zambia was reported to have approximately 12,505 identified species: 63% animal species, 33% plant species and 4% bacterial species and other microorganisms.

 There are an estimated 3,543 species of wild flowering plants, consisting of sedges, herbaceous plants and woody plants.
-The Northern and North-Western provinces of the country especially have the highest diversity of flowering plants.
+The Northern and North-Western provinces of the country have the highest diversity of flowering plants.
 Approximately 53% of flowering plants are rare and occur throughout the country.

 A total of 242 mammal species are found in the country, with most occupying the woodland and grassland ecosystems.
-The Rhodesian giraffe and Kafue lechwe are some of the well-known subspecies that are endemic to Zambia.
+The Rhodesian giraffe and Kafue lechwe are some subspecies that are endemic to Zambia.

-An estimated 757 bird species have been seen in the country, of which 600 are either resident or Afrotropic migrants; 470 breed in the country; and 100 are non-breeding migrants.
-The Zambian barbet is a species endemic to Zambia.

 Roughly 490 known fish species, belonging to 24 fish families, have been reported in Zambia, with Lake Tanganyika having the highest number of endemic species.